 Consider the local weather

-The first thing I always do before deciding my travel outfits, is check the local weather at the time of travel.
+The first thing I always do before deciding my travel outfits is checking the local weather at the time of travel.
 This will give you a great idea on whether to pack clothes suited for the summer, winter or monsoon.

-We travelled to Macau in November, when the weather is really pleasant.
+We traveled to Macau in November, when the weather is really pleasant.
 It is usually sunny in the mornings, with occasional showers and slightly chilly in the evening and night.
-So dresses, tops and shorts was going to be the code for the day.
+So dresses, tops, and shorts were going to be the code for the day.
 Also, I usually pack a light jacket for the evenings.

 The places you will be going to